tyler-daigle/tdaigle-tutorials/docs/CSS/flexbox.md

 ## Introduction

-When first learning CSS it can feel overwhelming when you look at the huge number of properties that are available.
-Attempting to memorize property names is not the best way to learn CSS.
-It is more important to understand **concepts**, such as understanding what the **CSS Box Model** is for example.
-Once you understand the Box Model it becomes easier to understand when to use padding or when to use a margin.
-Understanding the concepts and the terminology makes it easier to find answers for when you run into problems.

 Learning how to properly use **flexbox** can be difficult.
 There are many different CSS properties related to flexbox and it seems like there are 32 different ways to do the same thing.
 When I first started learning about flexbox I would usually just randomly try different properties until I got the layout that I was looking for.
-I really didn't fully understand flexbox.
+I didn't fully understand flexbox.
 It never really clicked for me until I gained a proper understanding of the different axes (that's axes as in more than one axis).